Faculty Resources

 • SI sessions are comprised of students of varying abilities, and no effort is made to separate students based on academic ability.

-• SI is introduced on the first day of classes and is open to all students in the course.
+• SI is introduced on the first day of classes and is open to all students enrolled in the course.
 SI is not viewed as remedial.

 • SI Leaders receive ongoing training which covers such topics as how students learn, strategies aimed at strengthening student academic performance, and study session management tips.